grifferz/ongoing-struggle/content/posts/2025/2025-09-07-rethinking-my-backups/index.md

 place, but only because I wanted the new thing to be easier to manage.
 I don't actually in principle have too much of an issue with 920 GiB inflating even 1.7x, though I would hope for less.

+[^1]:
+    Not hugely important since the stream is encrypted by `restic` anyway, and then encrypted again with TLS.
+The risk would be man-in-the-middle impersonation by IP address.